UEFI-code/Neuro_myKakuritsu_NoLFS/README.md

 To avoid kill neuro cells like Dropout, we propose Kakuritsu Activation method.
 Kakuritsu means probability in Japanese, we just let each synapse activation with a probability (suggested p = 50%).

-Currently experiment on ImageNet 2012 showed our benefits, especially keep Kakuritsu p = 50% in evaluation performance 30.744% improvement than Dropout at Acc1, and 43.010% improvement at Acc5!
+Currently experiment on ImageNet 2012 showed our benefits, especially keep p = 50% in evaluation our performance 30.744% improvement than Dropout at Acc1, and 43.010% improvement at Acc5!
 That reflected our method improved the neuro cells random cooperation or de-dependence ability better than Dropout do.

 To see experiment details, go to [The Archieve](/Archieve) Page.